fluffles64/OSRS/README.md

 ## Controls

-- WASD to move around
+- `WASD` to move around.
-- Space to interact -> Hold to mine ore, press to open/close shop
+- `Space` to interact.
+Hold to mine ore, tap to open or close the shop.
+- `Tab` to view scoreboard.
-- 1-2-3-4-5 to buy new pickaxes in the shop
+- `1, 2, 3, 4, 5` to buy new pickaxes in the shop.